Banuvathyrr/Insights-to-the-Marketing-team-in-Food-Beverage-industry-/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Exploratory Data Analysis

-I have added 3 important pages.
+I have added 5 important pages.
-1) Sales performance tracking
-2) Vendor performance analysis
+1) Demographic insights
+2) Consumer Preference
-3) Manager level analysis
+3) Competition analysis

-Additional information will be available in Top 10 vendor, Manager and vendor info pages.

-**Sales Performance**
+4) Brand penetration
+5) Brand perception

+**Demographic insights**
-a) In sales performance report page, 4 cards were inserted to show Total sales, Total quantity sold, Average sales amount and Total orders.
+a) In Demographic report page, 4 cards were inserted to show Total respondents, Total number of cities, Total number of males and females.
-b) A **line chart** with total sales over Order month shown in the left of the report.
-c) Two Period selector slicer has been created.
-One for showing **14 days Moving average and latest 3 months sales over order date** (line plot)
+b) A **Bar chart** shows total respondents for each city.
+c) A **Pie chart** gives the percentage split of total respondents for each gender.
 d) Second Period selector slicer helps to view the **last 7, 14 and 28 days sales amount**  (line plot)
 e) Page navigator icons (buttons with image) added at the left of the report page to help for navigation to other pages